Semiotics & Future Studies

 - Rolling application deadline; Apply now for the next start date.

 The Semiotics and Futures Studies DMin track organizes students into groups of 15-20 that journey together through the entire program.
-A new cohort launches each academic year.
-Cohorts meet annually at the face-to-face (F2F) 'advance' experiences.
-By means of online synchronous and asynchronous, cohorts critically discuss and probe course-related issues and topics with an eye toward their own ministry contexts.
+A new cohort launches in the Fall of each academic year.
+Cohorts meet annually at the face-to-face (F2F) 'Advance' experiences.
+By means of online synchronous and asynchronous engagement, cohorts critically discuss and probe course-related issues and topics with an eye toward their own ministry contexts.

 From the outset of the program, students are paired with an individual faculty advisor who helps them develop and focus their areas of specialization in a series of 'customized courses'.
 Faculty advisors ensure the academic integrity of their students’ work and sharpen their critical thinking, writing and source-documentation skills.
 Faculty advisors go on to serve as their students’ dissertation advisors.

 The track features an approach to academics that engages a variety of venues that are experiential, participatory, image-driven, and connective.
 It utilizes a mentor-based, cohort-driven model that values relationship.
 Mentor, advisor, instructor, and cohort-peer connections comprise the heart of the program.

 Students participate in three face-to-face intensives (“Advances”) in Portland, OR, Washington, DC (tentative), and Orcas Island, WA.
 Advance schedules will include sessions with Lead Mentor Leonard Sweet, as well as time for the research course, connecting with other cohort members in person, and for engaging with their advisor around customized research interests.
 Learn more...

 - MA, Intercultural Studies

 - MA, Spiritual Formation